-For children the trial-related blood loss (including any losses in the manoeuvre) should not exceed 3% of the total blood volume during a period of 4 weeks and should not exceed 1% at any single draw.
+For children the trial-related blood loss (including any losses in the maneuver) should not exceed 3% of the total blood volume during a period of 4 weeks and should not exceed 1% at any single draw.
 The total volume of blood is estimated at 80 mL/kg body weight.

-The following laboratory tests will be performed during the course of the study to investigate the efficacy and safety and tolerability of octanorm.
-At each visit, laboratory tests are to be performed before infusion of octanorm at the study site.
+The following laboratory tests will be performed during the course of the study to investigate the efficacy and safety and tolerability of Octanorm (Table 5).
+At each visit, laboratory tests are to be performed before infusion of Octanorm at the study site.